5 healthy reasons to be grateful—and 5 ways to actually do it

-Sometime soon this holiday season, you’re likely to find yourself sitting or standing around a table, being asked to tell everyone what you’re grateful for.
+Sometime this holiday season, you’re likely to find yourself around a table (or on a videoconference call) sharing with others about what you’re grateful for.

-In study after study—perhaps over a hundred at this point—gratitude has been shown to have an exceptionally positive influence on all aspects of our health.
-What’s more, the benefits of gratitude are extremely long-lasting—with one act of gratitude sometimes echoing out for a month or more.
+In study after study—perhaps hundreds at this point—gratitude has been shown to have a tremendous positive influence on our health.
+What’s more, the benefits of gratitude are long-lasting—with one act of gratitude sometimes echoing out for a month or more.

 Likewise, middle-aged recently divorced women who kept gratitude journals saw no benefit, indicating that it’s possible for recent personal tragedies to drown out the positives of gratitude.